xinwhyi/yolo-tf2/README.md

                     'augmentation': True,
       }

-6- Create new anchor generation configuration(dict) that contains the following keys:
+6- Create new anchor generation configuration(dict) that contains the following keys(optional):

 - `anchor_no`: number of anchors(should be 9)
 and one of the following: